aspnetzero/documents/doc/Developing-Step-By-Step-Core.md

 Lastly, we deleting the phone when clicking to the '**delete phone**' button and remove the related phone row (tr) from DOM.
 Notice the event registration here.
-We used **on** function of jQuery.
+We used **on** function of jquery.
 Thus, the selector becomes **live**.
 That means, if we add new elements to the page and any element matches to the selector, it's click event is automatically binded.